lorenzotomada/NS_continuation/tutorial.md

 ---
 # The `NS` (Navier-Stokes) class

-This is the declaration of the Navier-Stokes class.
+The `NS` is the one taking care of actually solving the differential problem.

+A detailed description of the class is provided in the rest of this tutorial.

 ## An overview of the data to be passed to the constructor
 The constructor takes the following inputs: